codio/knowledge/source/instructors/setupcourses/resources/resourcetools/flode.rst

 Flode
 ======

-Flode is a flowcharting application, using Javascript as its enginge, that allows you to:
+Flode is a flowcharting application, using Javascript as its engine, that allows you to:

 -  create annotated flowcharts
 -  execute flowcharts